We need YOU! Join our marine biologists on our marine fish monitoring program!

 This activity is great for open water qualified SCUBA divers who want a challenge and purpose to their dive plan, and perhaps explore dive sites in more detail than you have before?

-- Each trip begins with an explanation of the unique ecosystem surrounding Cape Town and its role in creating an amazing biodiversity hot spot, we talk about the marine habitats, explain some basic fish ID skills and introduce you to a few local fish species.
+- Each trip begins with an explanation of the unique ecosystem surrounding Cape Town and its role in creating an amazing biodiversity hot spot by one of our marine biologists, we talk about the marine habitats, explain some basic fish ID skills and introduce you to a few local fish species.

-- All equipment is provided (5 mm wetsuit with hood and 5mm vest for warmth + SCUBA PRO snorkel equipment)
+- All equipment is provided (5 mm wetsuit with hood & snorkel/dive equipment)

 - Approximately 60 minutes in the water on our snorkel/dive trips where participants will engage in data collection on the chosen project with marine biologist guide.